 Rumination Risk: Regurgitating the same old fear of risk and re-eating it.

-Purging Risk: Taking laxatives because bureaucracy gives you the shits.
+Purging Risk: Taking laxatives because bureaucracy gives you the runs.

 OSFED Risk: Not being able to define zero risk and being scared of not having enough bureaucracy.